basarat/typescript-book/docs/types/ambient/variables.md

 }
 ```

-Lets look at interfaces in a bit more detail next.
+Let's look at interfaces in a bit more detail next.